nfriedrich00/wpf_tools/README.md

 ### GPS error simulator
 todo

+### LogAnalyzer

+The `LogAnalyzer` class is responsible for analyzing the logs generated during a simulation.
+It processes the log files to extract relevant data, calculates errors, distances, and speeds, and saves the results to a file.
+The analysis can be limited to a specific time interval using the `start_time` and `end_time` parameters.

+### AnalyzerNodode

+The `AnalyzerNode` uses the `LogAnalyzer` class to analyze the data logged during the simulation.
+By default, it analyzes the data of the last simulation and generates additional information such as average speed, traveled distance, and errors.
+The node can be configured to analyze logs from a specific directory and to limit the analysis to a specific time interval.

+### AnalyzerActionServer

+The `AnalyzerActionServer` offers an action server that provides an action interface for analyzing logs.
+It uses the `LogAnalyzer` class to perform the analysis based on the parameters provided in the action request.

 ### Wait for localization node
+> Not required anymore, use the `claudi_monitoring` package instead.

 This node is just listening to the map topic.
 After the first message is received, the node shuts down.
 This allows to start the navigation as soon as the localization is ready by using the OnProcessExit event handler.

 ### Odom Ros2 republisher